-Ginger first showed up on our radar in 2016 during the first annual Migraine World Summit.
+Ginger for migraine first showed up on our radar in 2016 during the first annual Migraine World Summit.
 Dr. Michael Greger told us about a double-blinded randomized clinical study where ginger and sumatriptan were tested side by side.
-We were more than surprised to learn that ginger was found to be as effective as powerful migraine medication.
+We were more than surprised to learn that ginger for migraine was found to be as effective as the powerful migraine medication.

-After reading this study, our team felt it was certainly worth it to try ginger on our migraine attacks.
+After reading this study, our team felt it was certainly worth it to try ginger for our migraine attacks.
 I will confess that I thought it was almost a ridiculous test.
+Ginger for migraine?
 A spice?
-Against migraine?
 But, having a history of migrainous stroke and also extended aura, sumatriptan was no longer an available option for me.
 We decided to try one of our favorite supplement brands, Pure Encapsulations Ginger Extract capsules (also HERE), to see how they worked.
 Each capsule contains 500mg of ginger (Zingiber officinale) or ginger root, twice the amount of ginger in the capsules from the study.

 My experience with the ginger capsules was interesting.
 When I took two capsules (1000mg) at the first sign of an impending migraine attack, my success with completely aborting that attack was approximately 60%.
-If I took ginger capsules when an attack was already underway, it was less effective, but seemed to help reduce the overall intensity.
-When I look back at my notes, I’m pretty sure I never waited the two hours that was measured in the study to see if the ginger was going to work.
+If I took ginger capsules when an attack was already underway, it was less effective, but reduced the overall intensity.
+When I look at my notes, I never waited the two hours measured in the study to see if ginger was going to work.
 At least not in the beginning.
 It was 45-60 minutes tops before I was reaching for my cocktail.
 But I could also usually tell if the attack was continuing to escalate after I had taken the ginger.

 The other admins on the team had similar experiences.
-Discussing our experiences we found that, in the early days, we were most satisfied with ginger when we combined it with a NSAID like naproxen or ibuprofen.
-Two out of five experienced some heartburn and one said that there was only one time that ginger and naproxen didn’t work for her and she had to use a triptan.
-Overall, it was a more positive experience than I expected.
+Discussing our experiences we found, we were most satisfied with ginger when we combined it with a NSAID.
+Two out of five experienced some heartburn.
+One said that there was only one time that ginger and naproxen didn’t work for her, requiring a triptan.
+Overall, the ginger for migraine experience was surprisingly more positive than I expected.

 Another study by Mustafa et al reported the success of a patient who had supplemented daily with ginger.
 This interested me because while the other studies were all conducted using people with episodic migraine, I was chronic and looking for ways to make a difference.
 This study referenced a woman who had migraine for 16 years, which was very close to my 18 years.
 Supplementing daily with ginger had brought her significant relief.
 This approach seemed like it was worth trying.